ArmanRZ/GDMpy/README.md

 # PyGDM
-The Python implementation of "Graph Divergence Measure"
+The Python implementation of "Graph Divergence Measure" for one-dimensional variables

 By: Arman Rahimzamani\
 Email: armanrz@uw.edu